tuor4eg/about/README.md

 Total Duration9 yrs 7 mos

+#### Software Developer
+- Developing console utilities with Python for managing zfs datasets and jails on FreeBSD
+- Developing modules with PHP and Node.js
+- Integated service working with NDPi-library.
+- Reverse developed notification service using nodemailer, xmpp.js, telegram-bot-api.
+Tried to work with viber and whatsapp, but they both have to many problems with integration and documentation, so kill them with fire.
+- Working with ElasticSearch and Kibana

-##### Head of technical support
+#### Head of technical support

-Dates Employed Aug 2013 – Present
-Employment Duration5 yrs 7 mos
-LocationYaroslavl, Russian Federation

-Growned the own departament up to 5 employers.
-Participate in discussions of software's future features and UX view depending on users feedback.
-The major points are:

-- support clients with "premium" subscribe,
-- hold online webinars about the product,
-- write documentation about the product,
-- make learning videos about setting up the product's modules;

-##### Technical Support Specialist

-Dates Employed Aug 2009 – Aug 2013
-Employment Duration4 yrs 1 mo
-LocationYaroslavl Region, Russian Federation
 Entered in IT as the only specialist of tech support at small developer company.
 The supported product is UTM based on FreeBSD with some features like post server, web server and others (https://icscube.com).
-The main duties was:
+Became the head of support departament up to 5 employers.
+Participated in discussions of software's future features and UX view depending on users feedback.
+The major points are:

 - solve user problems "under the hood" by using SSH-connection to user's server,
 - consult users how to get the most efficiency from the product,
- - investigate user's network system to get the way to integrate the product; See less
+- investigate user's network system to get the way to integrate the product;
+- support clients with "premium" subscription,
+- performing online webinars about the product,
+- writing documentation about the product,
+- making videos about setting up the product's modules;

 #### LLC Gatteria